-Attendance Policy 2024
+Attendance Policy 2024 - 2025

 Policy Name: Attendance Policy

-Version: 2
+Version: 1

 Date published: November 2024

 Date to be reviewed by: November 2025

 Role of Reviewer: Headteacher

-Statutory (Y/N): Υ
+Statutory (Y/N): Y

 Published on website: 3A

 Policy Level: 3

-Relevant to: All Staff
+Relevant to: All Staff, Parents and Carers

 Produced in consultation with: n/a

 Approved by: Local School Board

 Approval date: November 2024

 Publication on website

 Denbigh Alliance website School website website

-1 Statutory publication Α Statutory publication
+1 Statutory publication A Statutory publication Statutory publication

 2 Good practice В Good practice

 3 Not required С Not required

-Po Policy level 1 Trust wide Single policy relevant to everyone and consistently applied across all schools and departments, with no variation. e.g. Complaints Procedure Statutory policies approved by the Denbigh Alliance Board of Trustees (or designated Trustee Committee).
+Po licy level 1 Trust wide Single policy relevant to everyone and consistently applied across all schools and departments, with no variation. e.g. Complaints Procedure Statutory policies approved by the Denbigh Alliance Board of Trustees (or designated Trustee Committee).
 Non-statutory policies approved by the CEO with exception of Executive Pay.
 2 Trust core values This policy defines the Trust core values in the form of a Trust statement to be incorporated fully into all other policies on this subject that in addition contain relevant information, procedures and or processes contextualised to that school. e.g. Safeguarding, Behaviour Statements in statutory policies approved by the Denbigh Alliance Board of Trustees (or designated Trustee Committee).
-Statements in nonstatutory polices approved by the CEO.
+Statements in non- statutory polices approved by the CEO.
 Policy approved by Local School Board.
 3 School/department These policies/procedures are defined independently by schools as appropriate e.g. Anti-bullying Approved by Local School Board.